 Patient Counseling Information

-Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
-If these occur, instruct patients to stop therapy and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
+If these occur, instruct patients to stop TIVORBEX and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS].

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
-Instruct patients to seek immediate emergency help if these occur [see WARNINGS AND PRECAUTIONS].
+Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

-Inform pregnant women to avoid use of TIVORBEX and other NSAIDs starting at 30 weeks gestation, [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Inform pregnant women to avoid use of TIVORBEX and other NSAIDs starting at 30 weeks gestation because of the risk of the premature closing of the fetal ductus arteriosus [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

 In an 81-week chronic oral toxicity study in the rat at doses up to 1 mg/kg/day (0.08 times the MRHD on a mg/m² basis), indomethacin had no tumorigenic effect.
 Indomethacin produced no neoplastic or hyperplastic changes related to treatment in carcinogenic studies in the rat (dosing period 73 to 110 weeks) and the mouse (dosing period 62 to 88 weeks) at doses up to 1.5 mg/kg/day (0.06 times [mice] and 0.12 times [rats] the MRHD on a mg/m² basis, respectively).